FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 - Script should publish the test app to the container
 - Verify successful output message
 - Check test app is published in container using BcContainerHelper
+- Confirm the script uses the centralized configuration management

 ### 10. [ ] Create Combined App Publishing Script

 **Prompt:**
 ```
 Create a PowerShell script named 'Publish-Apps.ps1' in the scripts folder that:
-1. Takes parameters for compiled app file path, compiled test app file path, and container name with defaults from TDDConfig.psd1
+1. Takes parameters for compiled app file path, compiled test app file path, and container name with defaults from configuration
 2. Uses Get-TDDConfiguration.ps1 to load configuration settings
+3. Uses Common-Functions.ps1 for utility functions
-3. Has switches to control which apps to publish (app only, test only, or both)
+4. Has switches to control which apps to publish (app only, test only, or both)
-4. Applies publishing settings from the configuration (scope, sync mode, timeout)
+5. Applies publishing settings from the configuration (scope, sync mode, timeout)
-5. Calls the individual publish scripts with appropriate parameters
+6. Calls the individual publish scripts with appropriate parameters
-6. Handles proper sequencing (main app before test app)
+7. Handles proper sequencing (main app before test app)
-7. Provides consolidated feedback on the publishing process
+8. Provides consolidated feedback on the publishing process
 Include parameter validation and help information.
 ```